Setting up

 Run up the now crowded path and continue past the raised land in the second area (the area with supplies and a Shade or two).
 Head along the precarious path leading to the dustbowl area.
 Around the sharp cliff corner, head along the cliff path to try to lead pursuers deep into the area so they're as far away from the cliff corner as possible, then swing back around through the dustbowl to return to the second area.

-Most remaining enemies will be gathered near the supplies.
-Attract them around the raised land with shots into the air from near the other side and get clear while they pass (you can hide behind a rock).
-Over the next few minutes they'll trickle around and head on through to the dustbowl area.
-Any enemies that didn't advance close enough to the supplies will tend to stay behind however.
+Most remaining enemies will probably be gathered near the supplies.
+Attract them around the raised land with shots into the air (e.g. from near the other side) and get clear while they pass.
+Over the next few minutes they'll hopefully trickle around and head on through to the dustbowl area.
+Any enemies that didn't advance close enough to the supplies will tend to stay put however.

 Prepare for battle (weapons, grenades, medkit) then head on through.
 Get to the active camouflage and apply it.
 Run along the path and jump down into the passage that leads to the grav-lift area.
 Get a battle start checkpoint a few metres in, where a ground light projects brightly up onto the left passage wall.
 Now have some fun!